lorancou/btdf/README.md

 --------------------------------------------------------------------------------

 Copyright (c) 2014 Laurent Couvidou
-Contact: <lorancou@free.fr>
+Contact: <hello@lorancou.net>

 Move the duck to the finish with the chat.
 All connected people play together!

-The game is playable here: http://btdf.roustach.fr.
+The game is playable here: http://lorancou.net/games/btdf.

 Libraries
 --------------------------------------------------------------------------------